matgo1/ecs-engine/README.md

 A small, dependency-free Entity-Component-System library for Rust, built around sparse-set storage and generational entity IDs.

-There's no scheduler, no plugin system, no macros -- just a `World` you poke entities and components into, and iterate over.
+There's no scheduler, no plugin system -- just a `World` you poke entities and components into, and iterate over.
 It's meant to be read in an afternoon and extended to fit whatever you're building.

 ## Features